-Cash provided by (used in) investing activities totaled \$818 and \$(184) for the three months ended March 31, 2020 and 2019, respectively.
+Cash provided by (used in) investing activities totaled \$102 and \$818 for the three months ended March 31, 2021 and 2020, respectively.
 Investing inflows primarily consist of proceeds from the sale of debt securities.
-Investing outflows primarily consist of purchases of debt securities and capital expenditures for additional production equipment and building improvements.
+Investing outflows primarily consist of purchases of debt securities and capital expenditures for additional building improvements.